-St. John’s Organ Society is pleased to announce the 26th Summer Recital Series on Maine’s largest 19th-Century tracker-action pipe organ, E. & G. G. Hook’s magnificent Opus 288, at St. John’s Roman Catholic Church in Bangor.
+St. John’s Organ Society is pleased to announce the 26th Summer Recital Series on Maine’s largest 19th-Century mechanical-action pipe organ, E. & G. G. Hook’s magnificent Opus 288, at St. John’s Roman Catholic Church in Bangor.

 These hour-long recitals occur on Thursday evenings at 7:30.
 St. John’s Catholic Church is located at 207 York Street in Bangor.
 Admission is free, but donations are appreciated.

 The season continues on August 16 with Sarah Johnson of Boston, Massachusetts, who will perform music of Johann Sebastian Bach, Nicolaus Bruhns and Pamela Decker.

 Sarah Johnson holds a Master of Sacred Music from Boston University, where she studied organ with Peter Sykes.
 She currently serves as Organ Scholar at Holy Name Parish in West Roxbury, and as Assistant Librarian at the Organ Library of the American Guild of Organists.